SR20 (DET) Engine

 • Garrett GT28 Turbo 739548-5010S

-Oil Filter - Oil Cooler
+Oil - Oil Filter - Oil Cooler

 A remote Oil Filter was fitted using AN-10 fittings and 1/2 inch hose.
 The remote oil filter was mounted on the side of the old battery tray with the oil filter pointing downwards.
 This allows for easy access to the filter with the least amount of spillage during oil changes.